manvitham/hello-world/README.md

 # hello-world
 creating a new repository

-I am an economics student at LSE
+I am a BSC economics student at LSE